Mini-Conf/Mini-Conf/gather/README.md

 - In a shell, from the folder where this README is, run:
 `python posterList.py`

-This will first create csv lists of posters will be saved in data/csv.
+This will first create csv lists of posters which will be saved in data/csv.
 This will then open a token creation flow in a browser to save a 'data/credentials/token.pickle' file, and then create the google sheets.
 After creating and populating google sheets, the google sheet ids will be saved in:
 ```